January 2017 Newsletter

 Where: IMU Tudor Room, Bloomington, IN 47405

 Looking to study abroad for a reduced cost?
-The IU OVPDEMA Overseas Studies & Scholarship Program would like to kindly invite all IU 21st Century Scholars to apply for the IU OVPDEMA Summer 2017 Study Abroad scholarship programs.
+The IU OVPDEI Overseas Studies & Scholarship Program would like to kindly invite all IU 21st Century Scholars to apply for the IU OVPDEI Summer 2017 Study Abroad scholarship programs.
 To qualify. the program must be an IU Study Abroad program.
 A full list can be found at the lU Office of Overseas Study's program listing.
 Applications are due by Friday, March 13, 2017.
-If interested, please apply for the OVPDEMA Overseas Studies Scholarship or contact Ochmaa Escue at email@example.com
+If interested, please apply for the OVPDEI Overseas Studies Scholarship or contact Ochmaa Escue at email@example.com

 Application Due: Friday, March 13, 2017